Milford, CT has a B safety grade (70/100) with a violent crime rate of 117 per 100,000, 67% below the national average.

 Is Milford, CT Safe?
 Safety Assessment

-Based on 2024 FBI crime data, Milford, CT receives a safety grade of F (High Risk) with a composite safety score of 12/100.
-Violent crime is 65% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, Milford, CT receives a safety grade of B (Above Average) with a composite safety score of 70/100.
+The city is significantly safer than the national average, with violent crime 67% below the US benchmark.

 Your statistical chance of being a crime victim in Milford is approximately 1 in 45 , with a 1 in 856 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 82% of all reported offenses.